mydumper/mydumper/.github/ISSUE_TEMPLATE/bug_report.md

 Take into account that you can also use --masquerade-filename to do not expose the filenames.

 **How to repeat**
-If applicable, add the minimal table structure and data that we need to reproduce the issue.
+If applicable, add a `Test Case` with the minimal table structure and data that we need to reproduce the issue.
 Or upload a [core dump](https://github.com/mydumper/mydumper/wiki/Support#core-dump) for cases where mydumper or myloader is crashing.

 **Environment (please complete the following information):**